-New Install: Google Cloud Platform
+Google Cloud Platform New Install

-Last Updated: April 07, 2026
+Last Updated: July 09, 2026

 This topic provides the requirements and steps to create your Virtual Appliance using a VMDK file.
 While the steps are specific to Google Cloud Platform, they provide a guideline for similar hypervisors.